hoangduytran/blender-manual/manual/physics/fluid/type/domain/settings.rst

    When lowering the *CFL* number it is recommended to increase the maximum number of time steps.
    Similarly, when increasing the *CFL* number the minimum number of time steps should be adjusted.

-.. _bpy.types.FluidDomainSettings.use_adaptive_timesteps:

-Use Adaptive Time Steps
-   Lets the solver automatically decide when to perform multiple simulation steps per frame.
-   It takes into account the maximum and minimum number of time steps, the current *Frame Rate*, and the *Time Scale*.

 .. _bpy.types.FluidDomainSettings.timesteps_max: